adonegan/milestone-2-time-dash/README.md

 # Time Magazine's Person of the Year, 1927 - Present

-This data dashboard displays stats from Time's Magazine's Person of the Year honor from 1927 to 2018, the present.
+This data dashboard displays stats from Time's Magazine's Person of the Year honor from 1927 to 2018 - the latest year.
-It shows mutliple charts with data from different dimensions and there's also text you can read to navigate the site.
+It shows mutliple charts with data from different dimensions and there's also text users can read to navigate the site.
-You will find bar charts, line charts, pie charts and tables to show this data.
-You'll also see toggle sections to show and hide information.
+Users will find bar charts, pie charts and a table to show this data.
+Users will also see toggle sections to show and hide information.

 ## UX